 This age group can cope with the idea of winners and losers, so games can start to be a bit more competitive if you choose.
 However I still recommend a few fun games where everybody wins, or perhaps a slightly biased judge who will help even the scores if necessary.

-Here are a few great party game ideas for 8 – 12 yr old kids in NZ to get you started.
-If you’re looking for more ideas to help you get your party going, don’t forget to check out our birthdays section.
+Here are a few great party game ideas for 8 to 12 year olds to get you started.
+If you’re looking for more ideas to help get your party going, don’t forget to check out our birthdays section.

 Make a flour cake by tightly packing a bowl with flour, and turning it upside down like a sandcastle.
 Ask your guests to sit in a circle on the floor, and then place the flour cake in the middle.
 Carefully place a small lolly in the centre of the cake, and explain that everyone will take turns cutting a slice, but they must not let the lolly fall.